horia141/jupiter/docs/tutorial.md

 is essentially a free-form label).
 The former determines the periodicity of the task, while the other helps with organising work.

-Before we move on to generation, you need to synchronise Notion with the local state by running a `sync` command , like so:
+Before we move on to generation, you need to synchronise Notion with the local state by running a `sync` command.
+This is needed because (at this moment), there's no way for Jupiter to know about changes that happen in Notion automatically.
+So you have to instruct it like so:

 ```bash
 $ docker run \